jessepav/lacygoill-wiki-backup/shell/completion.md

 Let's now create a similar completion definition for zsh.
 To achieve this, you already run into the need to write a shell function.
 File completion is handled by a `_files` function.
-This supports a -g option that allows  you to specify a glob pattern to restrict completion to certain types of files.
+This supports  a -g  option that  lets you  specify a  glob pattern  to restrict completion to certain types of files.
 In zsh 4.0, you can't specify these arguments with compdef.
 1 It is still very simple, however: